Boxty: the Best Ever Irish Potato Pancakes Recipe

 How to Make Boxty

-A combination or raw and cooked potato is what sets boxty apart from other types of potato pancakes or scones.
-Once the batter is mixed, they are cooked on a pan or griddle as normal pancakes.
-Just follow the step by step directions below for perfect results.
-This boxty recipe will give you the results you want.
+A combination of raw and cooked potato is what sets boxty apart from other types of potato pancakes or scones.
+Once the batter is mixed, they are cooked on a pan or griddle” like normal pancakes.
+Just follow the step-by-step directions below for perfect results.

 Need a St. Patrick’s Day dessert idea?
-How about this Irish Whiskey Cake?
+Try this Irish” Whiskey Cake!

 How to Serve These Irish Potato Pancakes

-Boxty are very versatile and can be served so many different savory ways.
-In the US, think of how biscuits and rolls are served alongside chicken and beef dishes.
-Here’s a great way to understand how boxty can be served.
-This is the boxty menu for the Boxty House restaurant in Dublin.
-Beware, it may make you very hungry, though!
+Boxty are very versatile and can be served in many savory ways.
+In the US, think of how biscuits and rolls accompany meals.
+Here is the boxty menu from the Boxty House restaurant in Dublin.

-My favorite way to serve Irish boxty is with traditional Irish breakfast fare: eggs, bacon, and if you have it, black and white pudding, etc. Don’t forget a piping hot cup of tea, too!
+My favorite way to serve Irish boxty is with a traditional Irish breakfast: eggs, bacon, and if available, black and white pudding.
+Don’t forget a piping hot cup of tea!

 “Boxty on the griddle, boxty in the pan, if you can’t make boxty, you’ll never get your man!”

-Irish Bangers and Mash are another great idea for an Irish main course!
+Try” Irish Bangers and Mash for another great Irish meal.

 Boxty Recipe